salazure/technical-sample/README.md

 In the context of the code demonstration, I have used a SHA256 hash digest comparison.
 Other hashing methods can be used (such as the MD5 hashing algorithm), however I chose to use SHA256 as this method is widely used and secure.

 As such, ultimately I chose to explore the Integrity core requirement via this code demonstration.

+Python was chosen as my programming language for this demonstration because of its pre-existing libraries for hash generation and readability.